-Understand the factors buyers use to value a HVAC business, then get an AI-guided estimate of what yours may be worth.
+Understand the factors buyers use to value an HVAC business, then get an AI-guided estimate of what yours may be worth.

-These are the factors buyers and analysts weigh most heavily when evaluating a HVAC business.
+These are the factors buyers and analysts weigh most heavily when evaluating an HVAC business.

 Prepare these inputs before a buyer conversation to support a faster, higher-confidence valuation.